o3de/sig-network/governance/SIG Network Charter.md

 - Design and maintain client and server protocol communication.
 - Define, publish, and maintain network protocol and data packet design model.
 - Responsible for network presence and state replication.
-- Create and Maintain network simulation tools for testing network conditions.
+- Create and maintain network simulation tools for testing network conditions.
 - Design and maintain multiplayer component architecture supporting client hosted and dedicated server strategies.
 - Define and maintain specific implementation of multiplayer controller component.
 - Networking specific serialization (as part of the transport layer).